 Similarly, if you look at the lines sent to the client from the server, they all start with three digit codes like 220 and 250.
-The 220 code means "ready" while "250" means that the server accepted the last client packet.
-In fact, these numerical codes are the only critical information contained in the lines sent from the server.
+The 220 code simply means "ready" while "250" means that the server accepted the last packet from the client.

+In fact, these numerical codes are the only critical information contained in the lines sent from the server to the client.
 The client program doesn't really need to look at any of the text that follows.
-The text is there to help any human who happens to be reading the packets exchanged.
+Any text that follows these numerical codes is there to help any human who happens to be reading the packets exchanged.

-There are many other commands and responses recognized by SMTP servers, but these are the most important.
+There are many other commands and responses recognized by SMTP servers, but these six are the most important.
 If you want to learn about the others, visit: